Naman1997/rpass/README.md

 - ask user to export the public and private gpg key to some backup

 => rpass save
+- Check if init is done.
+Exit with err if not
 - CLI flag for key to use by name (overrides the usage of default key) (probably --set-default-key)
 - Ask user for service_name, username and password.
 API keys are not supported as of now
 - In case the service_name and username combination already exists, then ask confirmation to override